Introduction: Why These Tools Matter...

 Pros:

-• Pre-trained models for multiple languages with high efficiency.
+• Pre-trained models for NER, etc.

 Cons:

-• Memory usage can spike with large texts.
+• Memory use in large texts.

 10. Diffusers